Legacy Asset Locator Give Your Family a Map, Not a Mess

 Probate courts don’t tell you what exists - your executor has to find out.

-Legacy Asset Locator Fast Vs Slow Probate
+Fast Vs Slow Probate

 And here’s what almost no one realises: Assets with a named beneficiary skip probate entirely - saving months of delays and thousands in fees.